-Biblical Greek
+Biblical Greek 15

-This minor consists of five (5) courses:
+This minor consis sts of five (5) courses:

 CO 306 Linguistics 3

 GR 103 New Testament Greek I 3

 GR 104 New Testament Greek II 3

 GR 203 New Testament Greek Exegesis I 3

-GR 204 New Testament Greek Exegesis II
+GR 204 New Testament Greek Exegesis II 3

-Community Development
+Christian Community Development

-With a Community Development minor, students will learn the foundational concepts of community development.
+With a Christian Community Development minor, students will learn the foundational concepts of community development.
 They will be able to recognize systemic injustice while learning practices and policies that work towards shalom from within a biblical framework.
 Students will learn how to research issues in community development and convey best practices to a diverse audience, and they will gain collaboration skills by working with one another as well as with a broad range of community partners.
 Moreover, learners will practice assessing communities and recognizing the existing assets within these communities, empowering them to solve complex problems.

-Commu 18
+Christian Community Development Minor

-Requires four (4) courses:
+Requires four Requires four (4) courses:

-BU 170 Introduction to Community Development 3
+BU 170 Introduction to Christian Community Development 3

 BU430 Nonprofit Management 3

 SW222 Introduction to Social Work 3

-SW424 SW424 Communities and Organizations
+SW424 Communities and Organizations 3

-Any two Any two (2) of the following:
+Any two (2) o Any two (2) of the following:

 MI357 Business as Mission 3

-MI230 MI230 Urban Cultural Immersion
+MI230 Urban Cultural Immersion 3

 MI360 How Justice Rolls 3

 SW350 The Faces of Addiction 3